 Sure, you’ve heard of wearing your heart on your sleeve but how about on your finger?
 Heart-shaped diamond engagement rings promise to do just that with their one-of-a-kind heart shape and trendy style.

 Heart-shaped diamonds also have a special meaning that reflects love, commitment, and trustworthiness as well as joy and happiness in marriage.
 This makes them ideal for couples who want a ring that represents everything they want from their relationship together.
+Want to make your heart-shaped diamond stand out?
+Consider solitaire engagement rings so it’s the star of the show.

 How Do I Know What Diamond Engagement Ring is Right For Me?

 The most important thing to consider when choosing a diamond engagement ring is whether or not it complements your personality.
-If you love being outdoors and are always doing something active, then a Princess cut might be right for you.
+If you love being outdoors and are always doing something active, then Princess cut engagement rings might be right for you.
 It’s small and easy to wear on your finger without getting in the way.
 More of an introvert who prefers to stay home with a good book?
 Maybe a Round diamond would look better on your finger.

 Sounds like too much work?
 If all this talk about personality is making your head spin, there’s another thing to think about.
 How often will you wear it?
 If you’ll only wear it occasionally—say, once per year on your anniversary date—then any shape should be fine.
 However, if intended for everyday wear, it’s worth investing in something special.